ezimuel/zend-expressive/doc/book/usage-examples.md

 ### Using the container to register middleware

-If you use a container to fetch your application instance, you have an additional option for specifying middleware for the pipeline: configuration:
+If you use a container to fetch your application instance, you have an additional option for specifying middleware for the pipeline.
+Use the following
+configuration:

 ```php
 return [